paritoshkroy/nimble-virtual-2020/README.md

 Materials for the virtual NIMBLE workshop, June 3-5 2020.

+To prepare for the workshop:

+ - Install NIMBLE (see below)
+ - Install additional packages [UNDER CONSTRUCTION]
+ - Download these materials [UNDER CONSTRUCTION]

 All materials for the workshop are here [UNDER CONSTRUCTION].
 If you're familiar with Git/Github, you already know how to get all the materials on your computer.
 If you're not, simply click [here](https://github.com/nimble-training/nimble-virtual-2020/archive/master.zip).

 There is some overview information [here](https://htmlpreview.github.io/?https://github.com/nimble-training/nimble-virtual-2020/blob/master/overview_slides.html).